mendix/docs/refguide7/snippets/Visibility+Property.md

 #### Context

-The widget can be made visible only if the object of the data view that contains the widget satisfies specificied criteria.
+The widget can be made visible only if the object of the data view that contains the widget satisfies the specificied criteria.

 A practical example would be a web shop in which the user must submit both billing and delivery information.
-In this case you might not wish to bother the user with a second set of address input fields unless he or she indicates that the billing and delivery address are not the same.
-You can accomplish this by making the delivery address fields conditionally visible based on the boolean attribute SameBillingAndDeliveryAddress.
+In this case, you might not wish to bother the user with a second set of address input fields unless they indicate that the billing address and delivery address are not the same.
+You can accomplish this by making the delivery address fields conditionally visible based on the Boolean attribute `SameBillingAndDeliveryAddress`.

-##### Based on attribute value
+##### Based on Attribute Value

 When selected, this shows the widget while a particular attribute has a certain value.
-Only boolean and enumeration attributes can be used to this purpose.
+Only boolean and enumeration attributes can be used for this purpose.

-##### Based on expression
+##### Based on Expression

-<div class="alert alert-info">{% markdown %}Added in Mendix 7.1.{% endmarkdown %}</div>
+<div class="alert alert-info">{% markdown %}

+Added in Mendix 7.1.

+{% endmarkdown %}</div>

 When selected, this shows the widget while a provided [expression](microflow-expressions) evaluates to true.
-The object of the containg data view is available inside an expression as a variable **$currentObject**.
+The object of the containg data view is available inside an expression as a `$currentObject` variable.

-Note that the expression is evaluated in the browser, and hence, we advise you against using "secret" values (like access keys) in it.
-In particular, we disallow usages of [constants].
-Also currently client-side expressions do not support all functions that are available in the microflows.
+Note that the expression is evaluated in the browser, and hence, we advise against using "secret" values (like access keys) in it.
+In particular, we disallow usages of [constants](constants).
+Also, client-side expressions currently do not support all the functions that are available in the microflows.
 Please refer to an autocomplete list to know what functions are supported in your version.